frzi/swiftui-model3dview/Sources/Model3DView/Model3DView.docc/QuickStart.md

 Model3DView(named: "duck.gltf")
 ```

-The model and camera will be centered to show the model by default.
+The model and camera will be centered by default.

 - Note: When referencing a `SCNScene` instance, its contents will be copied to an internal SceneKit scene.
 Modifications made to the original `SCNScene` will have no effect to the scene rendered by Model3DView.